Waggle dance: Description

 Waggle dancing bees that have been in the nest for an extended time adjust the angles of their dances to accommodate the changing direction of the sun.
 Therefore, bees that follow the waggle run of the dance are still correctly led to the food source even though its angle relative to the sun has changed.

 The consumption of ethanol by foraging bees has been shown to reduce waggle dance activity and increase occurrence of the tremble dance.

-Kevin Abbott and Reuven Dukas of McMaster University in Hamilton, Ontario, Canada discovered that if a dead western honeybee is placed on a flower, bees performed far fewer waggle dances upon returning to the hive.
-The scientists explain that the bees associate the dead bee with the presence of a predator at the food source.
+When a dead western honeybee was placed on a flower, bees performed far fewer waggle dances upon returning to the hive.
+The bees appear to associate the dead bee with the presence of a predator at the food source.
 The reduction of the dance repetition frequency, therefore, indicates that the dancing bees perform and communicate a form of risk/benefit analysis.

 Though first decoded by Karl von Frisch, dancing behavior in bees had been observed and described multiple times prior.
 Around 100 years before Frisch's discovery, Nicholas Unhoch described dancing behavior of bees as being an indulgence "in certain pleasures and jollity".
 He admitted ignorance as to the purpose of the dancing.
 35 years prior to Unhoch's observations, Ernst Spitzner observed bees dancing and interpreted it as transmitting forage resource odors to other nestmates.
 Aristotle, in addition to describing flower constancy behavior, suspected that some form of communication occurred between foragers within a nest:

 On each trip the bee does not fly from a flower of one kind to a flower of another, but flies from one violet, say, to another violet, and never meddles with another flower until it has got back to the hive; on reaching the hive they throw off their load, and each bee on her return is followed by three or four companions.
 What it is that they gather is hard to see, and how they do it has not been observed.

 Jürgen Tautz also writes about it in his book The Buzz about Bees (2008):

 Many elements of the communication used to recruit miniswarms to feeding sites are also observed in "true" swarming behavior.
 Miniswarms of foragers are not placed under the same selection pressure as are true swarms, because the fate of the entire colony is not at stake.
 A truly swarming colony has to be quickly led to a new home, or it will perish.
 The behavior used to recruit to food sources possibly developed from the "true" swarming behavior.